aws-powertools/powertools-lambda-java/docs/utilities/custom_resources.md

 When provisioning results in data to be shared with other parts of the stack, include this data within the returned `Response` instance.

-This lambda creates a [Chime AppInstance](https://docs.aws.amazon.com/chime/latest/dg/create-app-instance.html) and maps the returned ARN to a "ChimeAppInstanceArn" attribute.
+This Lambda function creates a [Chime AppInstance](https://docs.aws.amazon.com/chime/latest/dg/create-app-instance.html) and maps the returned ARN to a "ChimeAppInstanceArn" attribute.

 ```java hl_lines="11 12 13 14"
 public class ChimeAppInstanceHandler extends AbstractCustomResourceHandler {